AS/NZS 3112: Description

 A standard socket-outlet provides a nominal RMS voltage of 230 volts at a maximum of 10 amps and always includes an earth connection.
 "Shuttered" socket-outlets are available, but these are not required by regulation.

 There are unearthed versions of the plug used with this outlet having only the two flat inverted V-aligned pins, without the earthing pin.
 Such plugs are only to be used for devices where other safety standards are in use (e.g. double insulation).
 They are not available separately but only integrally with power cords specifically designed for the purpose.

 A view of the wiring side of a typical dual socket-outlet is also shown on the right, together with an annotated view of the mechanism, without the front cover.
 (One "rocker" switch has been disassembled to show its operation.)

-If required, such dual socket-outlets can be obtained (at additional cost) using insulation displacement as a means of connecting to the supply conductors, as can be seen in the illustration – below right.
+If required, such dual socket-outlets can be obtained (at additional cost) using insulation displacement as a means of connecting to the supply conductors, as can be seen in the illustration – below.
 The benefits claimed for their use in these applications include up to 50% faster installation, due to the reduction in the stripping, twisting and screwing down processes.